LAYERS AND GROUPS

 If you like those tweaks to layer management, we think you’re going to love a new document capability called multi-layer groups.
 Simply, entities on different layers can now be grouped together.
 Previously, LayOut would collapse grouped entities on different layers into one single layer: sadface.

 With this new grouping structure, you’ll notice that it’s way easier to cut and paste across pages, organize similar entities (like dimensions) across different pages and layers, and to keep track of where things are in your document.
-This is the one of those improvements we hope you won’t notice at all; it just works better.
+This is one of those improvements we hope you won’t notice at all; it just works better.

 We’re really proud of LayOut’s dimension system.
 (Did you know you can quickly create dimension chains with the double-click technique?).
 All the same, we noticed that LayOut was having a tough time handling dimensions in small spaces: it was pretty easy for dimension text to interfere with arrows or extension lines.

 So, we dug into the nooks and crannies of your LayOut docs (literally) to bring you ‘small dimensions’.
-Now, when dimension text is too big for the space you’re dimensioning, LayOut will politely pop text out to the side with a fully customizeable leader line.
+Now, when dimension text is too big for the space you’re dimensioning, LayOut will politely pop text out to the side with a fully customizable leader line.

 We’re always striving to “get out of your way” more, and we hope small dimensions will save you some extra clicks as you’re navigating the labyrinth of lines and shapes that might ultimately become a beautifully polished PDF*.